 Irrigation Rate Discount

-Beginning with the FY 2029 Rate Period and continuing through the term of the Power Sales Contracts, BPA will include an Irrigation Rate Discount (IRD) in BPA’s wholesale power 7(i) Process initial rate proposals in the form of a fixed percentage discount on the Tier 1 Rates.
-Eligible irrigation loads will be identified in a customer’s Power Sales Contract and will not increase during the term of the contract.
+Beginning with the FY 2029 Rate Period and continuing through the term of the CHWM Contracts, BPA will include an Irrigation Rate Discount (IRD) in BPA’s wholesale power 7(i) Process initial rate proposals in the form of a fixed percentage discount on the Tier 1 Rates.
+Eligible irrigation loads will be identified in a customer’s CHWM Contract and will not increase during the term of the contract.
 The discount will not apply to loads served at Tier 2 Rates.

 The IRD benefit to a JOE will be equivalent to the sum of IRD benefits calculated for all eligible individual members of the JOE.
 BPA will determine the IRD benefit for the JOE based on each such individual utility member’s IRD benefit.